rohanjain1648/interface/README.md

 This project is for educational and research purposes.
 Please ensure compliance with all applicable laws and regulations when using ADHD detection features.

-## Support

-For issues and questions:
-1. Check the troubleshooting section above
-2. Review the project specifications in `.kiro/specs/`
-3. Create an issue in the GitHub repository

 ---

 **Remember**: This tool is experimental and not a substitute for professional medical diagnosis or treatment.